HLTH 5005 - Introduction to Health and Wellness Education Profession (5 credits)

 Risk assessment and mitigation are key components to effective all-hazards emergency management.
 In this course, students focus on the methods and techniques required to assess a community's risk and what measures are needed to protect human life and capital assets.
 Students can learn ways to evaluate the social vulnerability and identify special needs of populations who may be at greater risk during an emergency or disaster.
 Students then explore methods to reduce risk and build capacity through preparedness and mitigation techniques.
 In addition, as part of this course, students complete the FEMA Emergency Management Institute course IS-393.a: Introduction to Hazard Mitigation.

-HLTH 6205 - Assessing Community Needs for Health Education* (5 credits)
+HLTH 6205 - Assessing Health and Wellness Needs for Communities* (5 credits)

 It is important for health educators and other health professionals to understand the unique characteristics and health needs of a community in order to provide effective and relevant health education and services.
 Students in this course are introduced to the principles and processes of needs assessment and community capacity-building as a first step in the program planning process.
 Students learn about individual, small-group, and community-based assessments as well as quantitative and qualitative approaches.
 Students directly apply what they are reading and discussing in class to their own communities by conducting a assessment unique to their community.
 Other topics covered include use of primary and secondary data; selection and development of instrumentation to collect community data; interpretation and analysis of data; and prioritization of health education needs.
 Community mapping tools and other technology used in the assessment process are also explored.